AndreiKempi/F-Secure_homework/readme.txt

 Language: Python 3.8
 IDE: PyCharm 2019.3

-Running: To run programm use command 'python SiteMonitor.py' from directory 'F-Secure_HW/scr'
+Running: To run programm use command 'python SiteMonitor.py' from directory 'scr'
-Logs: Logs will be safed in directory 'F-Secure_HW/logs'
+Logs: Logs will be safed in directory 'logs'